-A student may drop from a course and receive a full credit of tuition.
-No mark Within add/drop periodwill appear on the transcript and no charge is incurred.

-A student may withdraw from a course.
-However, there will be no credit of Within withdrawal periodtuition, and a "W" will appear on the transcript.
+Within add/drop period- A student may drop from a course and receive a full credit of tuition.
+No mark will appear on the transcript and no charge is incurred.
+Within withdrawal period- A student may withdraw from a course.
+However, there will be no credit of tuition, and a "W" will appear on the transcript.